Definition of

 The vaccine is a preparation of antigens to promote the formation of antibodies and generate an immune response.

 Vaccine is a term with different uses and applications.
-On the one hand, it refers to anything belonging to or related to bovine cattle , that is, to cows .
-For example: "This jacket has been made with the best cowhide" , "The agricultural activity suffers from the fall in the price of cattle, which has reached its lowest level in fifteen years" .
+On the one hand, it refers to what belongs to or relates to cattle , that is, to cows .
+For example: "This jacket has been made with the best cowhide" , "Agricultural activity is suffering from the fall in the price of beef, which has reached its lowest level in fifteen years."

 The vaccine in medicine

-Every human being needs certain vaccines to avoid being infected with diseases or pathologies of various kinds; however, the people who require them the most are newborns.
-Thus, it is common that in the first months of life they have to undergo vaccine injections to avoid being infected with measles , meningitis , mumps or poliomyelitis , among other problems.
+Any human being needs certain vaccines to avoid being infected with diseases or pathologies of various kinds; However, the people who require it the most are newborns.
+Thus, it is common that in the first months of life they have to undergo vaccine injections to avoid being infected with measles , meningitis , mumps or poliomelitis , among other problems.

 Pandemic